Season 2 Overview

 And Mark successfully drove safely.

-So, now they are doing whatever people do at camps, like fishing, teaching your friends how to spit, and eating all kinds of unhealthy stuff, while being way too enthusiastic about it.
+So, now they are doing whatever people do at camps, like fishing, teaching your friends how to spit, and eating all kinds of unhealthy stuff while being way too enthusiastic about it.

-And she’s supposed to be a nurse too.
+And she’s supposed to be a nurse.

-Of course, just like part one, the assignment is not tied to anyone in particular, but rather to the job of being counselor.
-There are still some relevant characters though: in particular, Jason and his issues with his dad (making it a sort of family issues assignment as well).
 Here, it is important to notice that Jason’s character, even though he’s based on Jason Haddock (a real kid), still remains a composite one.
 So, the story about his relationship with his father Miki Winner (taking his name from Mike, who was Jason Haddock’s father) is fictionally created for the episode.
 But that shouldn’t undermine the real life story of the subject: the titular “song” is an ode to Haddock’s memory and to all people like him, and his character somehow represents all kids with similar conditions.

 Also, something similar occurs to Curtis, the character is inspired by then 10 years old Curtis Shaffer, whom Dan Gordon met at the camp in 1984, while making research on the episode.
 Apparently, the quiet, shy behavior of the character is directly taken from that kid.